skyportal/skyportal/doc/advanced_usage.md

 to arbitrary catalogs.

 This is done by posting an `Annotation` to the source, with correctly formatted data.
-If at least one properly formatted `Annotation` exists on the source, an HR diagram will be rendered for it.
+If at least one properly formatted `Annotation` with Gaia color-magnitude data exists on the source, an HR diagram will be rendered for it.

-First let's see how to post an `Annotation` using the `request` package.
+First let's see how to post an `Annotation` using the `requests` package.
 Here is a working example:

 ```